-- aprun(1): Includes descriptions of the following environment variables: APRUN_DEFAULT_MEMORY, APRUN_XFER_LIMITS and APRUN_SYNC_TTY. - apbridge(8): Includes a new -O2 option for the ALPS_NIDORDER parameter to provide the "xyz-by2" NID reordering method. - basil(7): Corrected ENGINE query output; marked -s1, -sn, and -S option not for exclusive use; changed reservation_mode default to unset, use apsched default; changed gemini in 1.1 to router_id. - CLEinstall.conf(5): Includes new default network mask for Cray XE systems; clarifies that sdbnode_failover_interface must be set even if SDB node failover is not configured. - xtcleanup_after(8): Includes a new -i option to allow callers to specify a string in place of the APID when printing to the console. - xtnodestat(8): Includes a detailed description of the legend; explains how repurposed compute nodes are displayed.
+- aprun(1): Included descriptions of the following environment variables: APRUN_DEFAULT_MEMORY, APRUN_XFER_LIMITS and APRUN_SYNC_TTY. - apbridge(8): Included the new -O2 option for the ALPS_NIDORDER parameter to provide the "xyz-by2" NID reordering method. - basil(7): Corrected ENGINE query output; marked -s1, -sn, and -S option not for exclusive use; changed reservation_mode default to unset, use apsched default; changed gemini in 1.1 to router_id. - CLEinstall.conf(5): Included new default network mask for Cray XE systems; clarified that sdbnode_failover_interface must be set even if SDB node failover is not configured. - xtcleanup_after(8): Included the new -i option to allow callers to specify a string in place of the APID when printing to the console. - xtnodestat(8): Added a detailed description of the legend; included explanation of how repurposed compute nodes are displayed.